 Rank 96 – Kim Boseon

 Boseon was in the lineup for a group called Red-L, but the debut was cancelled.
-She is now promoting as a soloist under the name DJ Cash.
+She is now working as a DJ, and is signed to SD Entertainment.

 Rank 97 – Moon Hyeunju